waymondrang/neu/readme.md

 > [!IMPORTANT]
 > This project is a work-in-progress.
 The engine is currently adopting an entity-component system and is missing several features that are being re-implemented.

-Neu aims to be a performant, data-driven 3D C++ game engine.
+Neu aims to be a performant, data-driven 3D C++ rendering engine.

 # Features